Having control over my Blink security camera system is convenient and all, but it would be much better if I could do the same using my trusty PC.

 - The download should begin immediately.
 The package is not that big, but if your internet connection is slow, this may take a few minutes.

-- Install the app by running the .exe file that has been downloaded.
-Follow the instructions on the screen to properly install the service.
+- Install the app by running the .exe setup file that has been downloaded.
+Follow the steps on the screen to complete the installation process.

 - Once the app is booted, it will ask you for your Google credentials.
 Input the same to log in to your Google account on the emulated Android device.